Dealing with PTSD Symptoms After Leaving Domestic Abuse

-First of all, you are whole!
-You may have an extra voice in your head - a remnant of your abuser's lies, but that adds to you, it doesn’t take away!
+First of all, Andi and anyone else who feels this way, you are whole!
+You may have an extra voice in your head - a remnant of your abuser's lies, but that adds to you, it didn't take any part of you away!
 Granted, it doesn't add to you in a positive way and that voice needs to take a hike.
 But without that voice, you are still whole.
 Your abuser didn't dismantle you.
-I know this because you left.

 As a previous abuse victim, you're probably now re-learning to trust your intuition.
 If you think of a way to help yourself, then try it.
 Perhaps one of the following suggestions will help you, or maybe they'll spark your intuition in a different direction.

 You've left an abuser, and honestly, it's impossible to forecast what he or she will do.
 Fear serves you well when you use it to prepare safety plans and think through your options to protect yourself.
 The key is to pick an action that empowers you and do it.
 Any healthy action that will help you to feel safer is a good choice.
 When you feel afraid, remind yourself of what you did to protect yourself.

 The ideas presented at Safety Planning for Domestic Violence and Abuse Victims can help you thoroughly plan for your safety (click that link then scroll to the bottom of the page to download the safety plan for free).
 The safety plan will help you think through stranger danger protective strategies although it's intended to help you develop strategies to protect you from your ex.

 Self-defense classes or even simple fitness program can make you feel better about your ability to protect yourself.